nhahub/NHA-065/README.md

 The application will start on `http://localhost:7860`

-**Important**: Make sure you have set up your Hugging Face token in the `.env` file before running!
+**Important**: Make sure you have set up both your Hugging Face token and Mistral API key in the `.env` file before running!

 ## 🎯 Usage

+### Chatting with Zypher AI

+The application now features an intelligent AI assistant powered by Mistral AI.
+You can:

+1. **Have Natural Conversations**
+   - Ask questions about design
+   - Get tips on creating better logos
+   - Learn about the application features

+   Example: *"What makes a good logo?"*

+2. **Request Logo Generation Naturally**
+   - Just describe what you want in plain language
+   - The AI understands your intent and creates the image automatically

+   Examples:
+   - *"Create a logo for my tech startup"*
+   - *"Generate a minimalist logo with blue colors"*
+   - *"Make me a gaming logo with neon effects"*
+   - *"Design a professional logo for a law firm"*

+3. **The AI Will Automatically**:
+   - Understand when you want to generate an image
+   - Enhance your prompt with professional design details
+   - Generate the logo using Flux Schnell
+   - Show you the result in the chat

 ### Basic Generation

 1. **Open the interface** at `http://localhost:7860`
-2. **Enter your prompt** in the large text area
+2. **Type your message** in the chat box
+   - For conversation: *"What design styles are popular?"*
-   - Example: *"A modern tech startup logo featuring a geometric hexagon, gradient from deep blue to cyan, minimalist professional design"*
+   - For logo generation: *"Create a modern tech logo with blue gradients"*
-3. **Click the "✨ Generate Logo"** button (the big gradient button)
+3. **Press Enter or click Send**
+4. **The AI will**:
+   - Respond with helpful information for questions
+   - Automatically generate and show logos when you request them
-4. **View your logo** in the center panel
+5. **View results** directly in the chat interface
-5. **Check the status box** below for detailed generation info

 ### Using LoRA